 Students who take a minor program in Religious Studies are required to complete with a grade of C or better 15 hours of courses in selected fields of Religious Studies.
 In order to ensure a wide study of the field, students are required to select at least one course in each of the following categories: Historical Methods, Textual Methods, and Critical/Theoretical Methods.
 As part of these requirements, it is expected that at least one of the above classes focus on Western religious traditions and at least one on non-Western religious traditions.
-Electives may be filled from any of these courses or from other Religious Studies course offerings (but REL 101 and REL 102 may not be counted toward the minor).
+Electives may be filled from any of these courses or from other Religious Studies course offerings.

 The Minor Adviser will determine whether courses transferred from other institutions qualify for the minor.
 No more than two transferred courses may count toward the minor.
 Note also that no more than two courses may be "double-counted" toward both the minor and the departmental requirements of a major.